 We need to raise adults who are:

 Compassionate and respectful of the human rights of all and who understand our mutual duty to protect the rights of others in our own behaviour.

 Respectful of all life, including the earth and all that is on it.

 Active participants in what happens at home, at school and in the community.

 Self-disciplined and able to manage their tempers and behaviour so as not to infringe on the rights of anyone else.

 Able to live peaceably and happily in an equitable, just and prosperous democracy.

 To do that, we need to raise the next generation in nurturing, loving and respectful relationships.
-We need to change childhood, as we suggested in an earlier post which spelled out some of the circumstances that need to be
+We need to change childhood, as we suggested in an earlier post which spelled out some of the circumstances that need to be changed.

 As activists and workers in human rights organisations, we should be taking every opportunity to advocate for support to families to provide the basics that children need to thrive: parents who love and affirm their children, and who use positive discipline to guide their children towards responsible and self-disciplined adulthood.